Kong/kong-terraform-aws/README.md

 Using cloud-init, the following is provisioned on top of the AMI:

 - A kong service user
-- Minimal set of dependancies and debugging tools
+- Minimal set of dependencies and debugging tools
-- Kongfig for Kong configuration management
+- decK for Kong declarative configuration management
 - Kong, running under runit process supervision
 - Splunk plugin for Kong
 - Log rotation of Kong log files